Montreal-JieZhu/AI_Papers_QA_Agent/DataPipeline/README.md

-  base.json                # persistent store of *all seen* papers (for dedup) arxiv_search_result.json # latest scrape (ephemeral) pdf/                     # downloaded PDFs (deleted after text extraction) txt/                     # one TXT per paper
+  base.json                # persistent store of *all seen* papers (for dedup) arxiv_search_result.json # latest scrape (ephemeral) pdf/                     # downloaded PDFs (deleted after text extraction) txt/                     # one TXT per paper (deleted after loaded to all.txt)
     all.txt                # concatenated text of all papers
 ```